HiPerCoRe/KTT/Readme.md

 ===========================
 <img src="https://github.com/HiPerCoRe/KTT/blob/master/Docs/Resources/KttLogo.png" width="425" height="150"/>

-KTT is an autotuning framework for OpenCL, CUDA kernels and GLSL compute shaders.
+KTT is an autotuning framework for **OpenCL**, **CUDA** kernels and **GLSL** compute shaders.
+It primarily focus to GPU accelerators, but can be used to auto-tune also code for different devices (e.g., CPUs) when OpenCL is utilized.
 Version 2.1 which introduces API bindings for Python and new onboarding guide is now available.

 Main features
 -------------